Clemson turns to frosh Lawrence as starting QB

 At Cartersville (Ga.)
 High School, Lawrence was among the nation's most prized recruits, and he broke several state records previously held by former Clemson quarterback Deshaun Watson.
 Lawrence enrolled at Clemson in January, with coaches then saying he was already ahead of Watson's pace in terms of development.
 Watson, too, came off the bench for Clemson's first three games in 2014 before assuming the starting job.

 In 2018, Lawrence has completed 65 percent of his throws for 600 yards, nine touchdowns and two interceptions with a passer rating of 191.8, the eighth-best mark in the country.
-Bryant is completing 67 percent of his passes for 461 yards, two touchdowns and one interception.
+Bryant has completed 67 percent of his passes for 461 yards, two touchdowns and one interception.

 The Tigers take on undefeated Syracuse on Saturday.